How To Refinance After Bankruptcy

-If you’re in need of assistance to minimize your monthly housing payments but a refinance if off the table, it may be time to look into some loss mitigation options, such as a mortgage modification, forbearance or even a short sale or deed in lieu of foreclosure if you’re no longer able to remain in the home.
+If you’re in need of assistance to minimize your monthly housing payments but a refinance is off the table, it may be time to look into some loss mitigation options.
+This might include one of the following refinancing alternatives:

 If you’re having trouble making payments or anticipate you will in the near future, be sure to reach out to your lender or servicer to learn what your options are.

 How Do I Refinance My Home Loan After A Bankruptcy?

 Step 1: Apply For A Refinance